bcmullins/bcmullins.github.io/research.md

 This project seeks to advance methods for generating and working with differentially private synthetic data.

-We recently presented [a paper]({{ site.baseurl }}{% link _posts/2022-03-20-aim-synthetic-data.md %}) at VLDB 2022.
+We recently presented [a paper]({{ site.baseurl }}{% link _posts/2022-03-20-aim-synthetic-data.md %}) at VLDB 2022 introducing AIM, a state-of-the-art workload-adaptive synthetic data generation mechanism.

 ## Topology and Explainable Machine Learning

 <img style="float: right; display: inline-block" width="40%" height="40%"  src="/images/model.png">

-This project studies connections between the inherent definability of rule-based explanations of classifiers and definability in topology and seeks to provide a formal grounding for applied explanation methods such as [Anchors](https://homes.cs.washington.edu/~marcotcr/aaai18.pdf) and [LORE](https://arxiv.org/abs/1805.10820).
+This project studies connections between the rule-based explanations of classifiers and definability in topology and seeks to provide a formal grounding for explanation methods such as [Anchors](https://homes.cs.washington.edu/~marcotcr/aaai18.pdf) and [LORE](https://arxiv.org/abs/1805.10820).

 In Fall 2021, I gave a talk at the [UMass CS Theory Seminar](https://groups.cs.umass.edu/theory/theory-seminar/).
+In Spring 2023, I presented [a paper]({{ site.baseurl }}{% link _posts/2023-01-24-shape-of-explanations.md %}) at the [AAAI Human-Centric AI Workshop](https://r2hcai.github.io/AAAI-23/).

 ## Earnings Mobility and SNAP Participation in Georgia